 Sometimes the drops are called the capital of the pillar.

 Advantages of Flat Slab:

-- This reduces the overall height of the structure.
+- A flat slab reduces the overall height of the structure.

-- Flat slabs are capable of lifting concentrated loads.
+- These slabs are capable of lifting concentrated loads.

 - They require less formwork.